Bsquiat1/elewa-assessment/README.md

 ## Introduction

-This is the Elewa website and I have worked on the, social-impact,invest and about-us page.
+This is the Elewa website and I have worked on the social-impact,invest and about-us page.
 I have used vite for react, typescript and tailwind css for styling.